Olympus E-5 vs PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-5 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-5 does not offer wifi capability.
+In contrast, the E-5 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-5 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-5 from Olympus.
+Both the E-5 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-5 and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.